This article was originally published on December 9, 2015, and was last updated on May 14, 2019.

 FOOD AND DRUG ADMINISTRATION

 Perhaps the most important contributor to the clinical trial process is the FDA.
 The FDA provides an overarching authority on clinical trials to protect the welfare of volunteers and to verify the integrity of research data.
-As such, the FDA often performs inspections of clinical trial study sites and anyone who may be involved in the research process.
+As such, the FDA often inspects clinical trial study sites and anyone who may be involved in the research process.

 FDA regulations are in place to guarantee that all drugs that receive final approval are safe and effective.
 These extensive guidelines provide the framework for successful clinical trials.